 We immediately transitioned to Zoom-based workouts.
 We created a club-wide training log for players and coaches to track individual workouts.
 We awarded weekly prizes to players who showed exceptional commitment.
 We kept things intense, personal and productive.

 NBC Bay Area thought what we were doing was so innovative they featured it on the news.

 The moment it’s safe, we’ll return to live training and games.
 We’ll play official matches and set up friendlies.
 Whether we’re on the field or online, we’ll continue teaching positive psychology and helping our players thrive and grow.

 For Seals, soccer never stops.

 We want to meet you, answer your questions and give you a sample of Seals soccer.
-Here are four ways to connect.
+Here are some ways to connect.

 1. Speak to us directly

 Right now, we’re scheduling calls with players and families.
 Book an introduction here.